Ford Kuga review - Reliability and safety

 Customers will be reassured by the high levels of safety kit available on all Kuga models.
 Standard equipment includes a Pre-Collision Assist system with Autonomous Emergency Braking, a Lane-Keeping Aid with Lane-Departure Warning, Intelligent Speed Assist and Post-Collision Braking.

-Titanium versions gain a Driver Impairment Monitor, while top-spec Vignale cars bring Active Park Assist and a head-up display.
-For around an extra £1,000, there’s also the option of the Driver’s Assistance Pack which adds Adaptive Cruise Control with Traffic Sign Recognition and a Blind Spot Information System (BLIS).
+Top-spec Vignale cars bring Active Park Assist and a head-up display.
+There’s also the option of the Driver’s Assistance Pack which adds Adaptive Cruise Control with Traffic Sign Recognition and a Blind Spot Information System (BLIS).

 Euro NCAP tested the Kuga in 2019 and awarded the SUV a full five-stars for safety.
-Adult and child protection was rated at 92% and 86%, respectively, with a 73% score for safety assist tech.
+Adult and child protection was rated at 92 per cent and 86 per cent, respectively, with a 73 per cent score for safety assist tech.

 Ford offers a standard 3-year/60,000-mile warranty, with the option of extending the cover up to five years at extra cost.
 If you buy a new Kuga you’ll also gain 12 months UK and European roadside assistance.